Why Wisdom Tooth Extraction is Necessary

 If the wisdom tooth causes repeated symptoms or show signs of disease, then wisdom tooth extraction is recommended.
 Essentially, the condition of the tooth will determine whether or not these teeth will need to be removed.

-What Are Reasons Why Wisdom Teeth Need to Be Removed?
+For What Reasons are Wisdom Teeth Removed?

 Depending on the individual, and his or her specific condition, there are a variety of reasons as to why someone’s wisdom teeth need to be removed: